wp-plugins/quiz-tool-lite/readme.txt

 More question types will be written in future updates.

 = How do I use this tool? =
-To display a question:
+To display a question.
-1. Create a question pot
+1. Create a question pot.
-2. Create questions within the pot
+2. Create questions within the pot.
 3. Each question has its own shortcode which can be pasted into a post or page OR you can use the 'in editor' button to select a specific question if you are unsure how to use shortcodes.

-To deploy a quiz
+To deploy a quiz.
-1. Create your question pots and questions
+1. Create your question pots and questions.
 2. Create a new quiz and choose to display 'x' questions at random from pot 1 and (for example) 'x' questions at random from pot 2.
-3. Copy the quiz shortcode onto a page
+3. Copy the quiz shortcode onto a page.

-The quiz optino currently only saves the HIGHEST score and quizzes can be taken as often as possible.
+The quiz option currently only saves the HIGHEST score and quizzes can be taken as often as possible.
 It will only save the score if a user is logged in.
 A results screen shows the highest score achieved by each user.